noahehall/theBookOfNoah/databases/mysql_new.md

   - `master server`
     - houses the data and handles clietn requests
     - the server logs all data changes toa  binary log, locally
-    - the master in turn informs another mysql server
+    - the master in turn informs another mysql server (the `slave server`)
   - `slave server`
     - contains a copy of the masters databse and of any additions to its binary
     - the slave in turns makes the same changes  to its databases
     - the slave can either reexecute the masters sql statements locaally or just copy over changes to the masters database
+    - slave process
+      - listens for communications from the master than through an I/O thread for new entries in the masters binary log indicating changes to the masters data
+        - the master does not transmit data unless requested by the slave
+        - instead after each update to the master, the master will
+          - it looks to see whetether any salves are connected and waiting fo rupdates
+          - the master then pokes the slave to let it know that an entry has been made to its binary log in case its interested
+        - the slave will ask the master to send entries starting froom the position identification number of the last log file entry the slave processed
   - backup method
     - setup a separate server to be a slave, and then once a day/e.g. turn off replication to make a clean backup of the slave servers  database
     - when complete replication can be restarted and the slave willa utomatically query the master for changes to the masters data that the slave missed while it was offline